James Lochhead Jack

 Brigadier General James Lochhead Jack DSO & Bar and Legion of Honour (1880–1962) was a British officer who fought during the First World War.
 He became a war hero after coming back from the trenches, but his character was never the same again.
 In 1964 his diaries were published (edited by John Terraine) and became a bestseller.

+Military career

+Jack was commissioned as a second lieutenant in the 4th (Militia) Battalion of the Princess Louise's (Argyll and Sutherland Highlanders) on 14 January 1903.
+The militia battalions were reserve regiments, and the 3rd battalion was headquartered in Stirling.

+Personal life

 He was married to Jeanette Watson (1902–1996) and was survived by her and two sons, Kenneth and Angus.